What is a regular menstrual cycle?

-The normal menstrual cycle is regulated by two hormones, progesterone and estrogen, which are made by the ovaries.
+The average menstrual cycle is regulated by two hormones, progesterone, and estrogen, which are made by the ovaries.
 Every month, these hormones cause the endometrium (innermost layer of the uterus) to grow in preparation for a possible pregnancy.
 About 12-14 days before the start of a period, an egg is released from the ovary.
 This is called ovulation.
 The egg travels down the fallopian tubes where it can be fertilized by sperm.
-If it ceases to get fertilized, the egg disintegrates and pregnancy does not occur.
-Following this cycle, the levels of the hormones-estrogen and progesterone decrease triggering the uterus to shed/breakaway its lining, leading to bleeding, which is called the menstrual period.
-In most women, this cycle lasts about 28 days but cycles that are shorter or longer by 7 days are considered normal.
+If it ceases to get fertilized, the egg disintegrates, and pregnancy does not occur.
+Following this cycle, the levels of the hormones estrogen and progesterone decrease, triggering the uterus to shed/breakaway it’s lining, which further leads to bleeding.
+It is called the menstrual period.
+In most women, this cycle lasts about 28 days, but cycles that are shorter or longer by seven days are considered normal.

 Polycystic Ovarian Syndrome Irregular Periods

-Irregular Periods is the most common characteristic of PCOS.
+polycystic ovarian syndrome irregular periods are the most common characteristic of this syndrome.
 Examples include prolonged menstrual intervals exceeding 35 days; fewer than eight menstrual cycles a year; failure to menstruate for four months or longer; and prolonged periods that may be scant or heavy.